H4dise/NBA_Analysis/README.md

 - Trends over the 10-season period.

 ## Files Included
-- `nba_analysis.ipynb`: Jupyter notebook containing the full code and visualizations.
+- `nba.ipynb`: Jupyter notebook containing the full code.
-- `NBA_players_stats.csv`: The dataset used for the analysis.
+- `NBA2000-2009.csv`: The dataset used for the analysis.